Sufiane/L3C_V3/README.md

 the top rated ones (on TMDB) and of course the one currently playing (in France)

 TODO:
-    - set up eslint
-    - set up redis
+    - add logging system with signal
-    - post selection endpoint
+    - history of selection (redis storage?)
     - L3C selection endpoint (from the list of currently playing)
-    - history of selection (redis storage?)
-    - redirect/link to messenger bot
     - refactor
+    - redirect/link to messenger bot (will mostly never happen since fb is blocking the bot publication)